CitiesSkylinesMods/DocumentationWiki/Writerside/topics/Global-Configuration.md

 ### `TimedTrafficLights`

-This section describes configuration parameters that are used by [Timed Traffic Lights](Timed-Traffic-Lights.md).
+This section describes configuration parameters that are used by [](Timed-Traffic-Lights.md).

 | Parameter          |   Range <br /> <sup>Type</sup> <br /> `Default`    | Notes                                                                                                                                                                                                                                                                                                                                                                                                         |
 |:-------------------|:--------------------------------------------------:|:--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|